 \subsubsection{Edge Features.}

 For each edge $e = \{i,j\} \in \Ebase$, we compute a feature vector from six families (Table~\ref{tab:features_main}).
 Our features extend those of Sun et al.~\cite{sunUsingStatisticalMeasures2021,sunGeneralizationMachineLearning2021}.
-Every feature is \emph{distance-type agnostic}: we use ranks, ratios, and local statistics rather than coordinates, so the features work across all TSPLIB distance conventions.
+Every feature is \emph{distance-type agnostic}: we use ranks, ratios, and local statistics rather than coordinates, so the features work across all distance types.